 Yong Zhu

-In addition to his duties as Associate Department Head for Research, Dr. Yong Zhu also serves as Andrew A. Adams Distinguished Professor and MAE’s Director of Graduate Programs.
+In addition to his duties as Associate Department Head for Research and Faculty Advancement, Dr. Yong Zhu also serves as Andrew A. Adams Distinguished Professor.

 Dr. Zhu’s long-term goal is to advance nanoscience and nanotechnology by improving the understanding of nanoscale material behavior and exploring the applications of nanomaterials.